'No Time To Die' release pushed back by 7 months amid coronavirus scare

 The announcement comes days after two of the most popular James Bond fan sites -- MI6 Confidential and The James Bond Dossier -- urged the studios behind the new film to delay the release in the wake of the outbreak.
 According to Deadline, "No Time to Die" will now face off on the Wednesday before Thanksgiving with Warner Bros' Will Smith-starrer "King Richard" , Disney's "Raya and the Last Dragon", and Sony's comedy "The Happiest Season".

 In view of the increasing number of coronavirus cases worldwide, many production banners such as Paramount Pictures have halted production on their films, with Disney Plus cancelling its Europe launch event and Amazon Studios pulling out of its participation from the South By Southwest (SXSW) festival.
 The death toll of coronavirus in China has crossed 3,000 with 31 new fatalities and the total number of confirmed cases jumped to over 80,400.
-By the end of Wednesday, there have been 12,600 confirmed cases of the coronavirus outside China, with over 214 deaths, statistics from the World Health Organisation showed Thursday..
+By the end of Wednesday, there have been 12,600 confirmed cases of the coronavirus outside China, with over 214 deaths, statistics from the World Health Organisation showed Thursday.
+"No Time To Die" , which is 25th installment of the action spy franchise, has been plagued by multiple problems since the start.
+Last year, Craig suffered an injury during the film's shooting in Jamaica, for which he underwent a minor surgery in the ankle.

+The new film in the Bond franchise was previously set to be directed by Danny Boyle and had a release date of November 8, 2019.
+But the Oscar-winning filmmaker exited the project over "creative differences", along with frequent collaborator, screenwriter John Hodge.
+The film's release date was then moved to April 2020..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)